move-lab/lab-what-the-street-datawrangling/README.md

 - Get mongosm from [Stephan Bogner's fork][3], and in options.js of mongosm/lib, set `populateGeometry: false`.
 To get dependencies, run: `npm install`

 ## Adding a city
-**Folder:** datapreparation.
 Follow this order.
 If not noted otherwise, run commands in terminal.
 Examples for Berlin.

 ### Process OSM data
 #### 1. Create geo files